madtank/taskweaver-plugins/README.md

 Currently, the repository includes the following plugins:

 - **Hello World**: A basic plugin to test the basic functionality and setup of TaskWeaver plugins.
-- **Group Chat**: An advanced plugin that allows TaskWeaver to act as a proxy in a group chat, enabling both message retrieval and posting.
+- **Post Stream**: An advanced plugin that allows TaskWeaver to act as a proxy in a post stream, enabling both message retrieval and posting.

 ## Contributing